yiyangphd/yiyangphd.github.io/openings.md

 One Ph.D. opening in Fall 2023 in the Department of Biostatistics at City University of Hong Kong.

 **Qualifications**
-- A bachelor's degree in statistics, mathematics, computer science, bioinformatics, or related fields
+- A bachelor's degree in statistics, mathematics, computer science, data science, bioinformatics, or related fields
 - Programming skills in R or Python

 **Application**